samjacksonstats/samjacksonstats.github.io/index.markdown

 - Comparison of ensembles of models using **Approximate Bayesian Computation** and history matching techniques.
 This is informative for scientists looking to gain insight into the merits and drawbacks of several different computer models, and for the potential development of Bayesian Model Averaging techniques.

+- **Machine Learning:** Utilising neural networks and deep Gaussian processes for the statistical modelling and understanding of big datasets and complex computer models.

 - Application of the above to a wide range of disciplines, including **defence threat reduction, epidemiology, medical imaging and systems biology**.

 Apart from computer models, I have also done work studying high-dimensional microarray data, spatial statistics looking at volcanic activity across Earth, and classification for materials science.